joxefhurs/member_reports_docs/README.md

 ## Contact & Support

-For any questions or support related to the ForesightFin Member Reports API, please contact developer.
+For any questions or support related to the ForesightFin Member Reports API, please contact the developer.

 Thank you for using the ForesightFin Member Reports API!